UNLV student killed in crash dreamed of running a hotel

 “He had everything all planned out,” Berselli said.
 “He knew what he wanted and how to get there.”

+In February, the two reconnected after realizing they were both attending UNLV.
+Instead of practicing debates, they would meet up to study for college classes, said Stinnett, a mechanical engineering junior.

+Now, her study partner is suddenly and unexpectedly gone, she said, adding that his death has been “a lot to process.”

-Steve Meriwether wants to keep alive the memory of his son, who wouldn’t leave a house without shaking hands or doling out hugs to his friends or their parents.
-His loss was felt by the hundreds who attended his services Saturday.
-The showing demonstrated his son’s wide impact in his short life, Steve Meriwether said.
+Steve Meriwether said that he wants to keep alive the memory of his son, who wouldn’t leave a house without shaking hands or doling out hugs to his friends or their parents.
+His loss was felt by hundreds who attended his services Saturday, demonstrating the impact he made in his short life, his father said.

 He implored drivers to slow down and to never get behind the wheel while impaired.
 Nobody should ever have to go through what Garrett’s family has gone through, Steve Meriwether said.